koiuo/intelpwm-udev/README.md

 the script will refuse to work if `intel_reg` utility does not report register with mnemonic names this script exepects.

-If it is known that the script should work even if the names of the registers do not match, it is possible to force script to work by explicitly specifying registers names or offsets.
+If it is known that the script should work even if the names of the registers do not match, it is possible to force the script to work by explicitly specifying registers names or offsets.
 In `/etc/intelpwm.conf` add:

 ```
-# specify mnemonic namse or offsets in hex

-# intelpwm reads PCH frequency from this register
 PCH_RAWCLK_FREQ_REG=0xc8254

-# intelpwm modifies 4 upper bytes of this register
 BLC_PWM_PCH_CTL2_REG=0xc6204
 ```